M (song)

-"M" is a song written by Japanese singer Ayumi Hamasaki from her album I Am...
+"M" is the nineteenth single by Japanese recording artist Ayumi Hamasaki.
+"M" serves as the lead single to her first greatest hits album A Best (2001) and her fourth studio album I Am...
 (2002).
-The lead single from the album and Hamasaki's nineteenth overall, "M" marked Hamasaki's increased creative control over her music, as it was the first song she composed, under the pseudonym "CREA".
+The track marked Hamasaki's increased creative control over her music, as it was the first song she composed, under the pen name "Crea".
+The lyrics of "M" are about Hamasaki talking to Maria (the Japanese reference to The Virgin Mary), or also possibly to Mary Magdalene, hence the title "M".

-The single is to date one of Hamasaki's most commercially successful; it peaked at the top spot on the Oricon weekly charts, selling over 500,000 units on its first week.
-Moreover, the single eventually sold over 1,000,000 copies over its seventeen-week run and became a RIAJ-certified million-seller; "M" also won the Japan Gold Disc Award for "Song of the Year".
+"M" received a positive response from music critics, praising the composition and songwriting.
+The single is to date one of Hamasaki's most commercially successful; it peaked at the top spot on the Oricon Singles Chart, selling over 500,000 units on its first week.
+Moreover, the single eventually sold over one million copies over its eighteen-week run and became a RIAJ-certified million-seller; "M" also won the Japan Gold Disc Award for "Song of the Year".
+Since its release, the single is listed as the 113th best-selling single of all time in Japan.

 Background and themes

 Shortly after the release of her studio album Duty, Hamasaki began writing "M".
 Before then, Hamasaki's staff had composed the melodies; Hamasaki only wrote the lyrics.
 However, with "M", Hamasaki felt that none of the melodies composed by her staff fit her vision of the song.
 Consequently, she decided to compose the melody herself.
 She began work on an electronic keyboard; however, as she had little proficiency in the instrument, Hamasaki eventually resorted to singing the melody into a voice recorder.

 Throughout the song, Hamasaki addresses "Maria".
 Hamasaki is ambiguous as to the identity of "Maria"; however, she has stated that the song was inspired by a story told to her by a friend about a saint named Mary.
 The story was pivotal in the shaping of the theme of the song, which, according to Hamasaki, is about a "woman who won't change with time".
 Finally, like other songs from I am..., Hamasaki explores the topics of couples and love.